Ukraine Fears Washington May Encourage Kiev To Cut Peace Deal With Moscow - Reports - UrduPoint

 "I think both on Capitol Hill and in the administration (of US President Joe Biden), there are people who are looking to calibrate security assistance to incentivize the Ukrainians to cut some sort of deal, I'm afraid," the adviser was quoted by the news outlet as saying.

+The likelihood of such move is confirmed by the fact that William Burns, the director of the US Central Intelligence Agency, called on the Ukrainian leadership in January to make progress on the battlefield as quickly as it could, warning Zelenskyy that the scale of the US military support for Kiev could be gradually reduced, two Ukrainian officials said in an interview with the news outlet.

-At the same time, Politico reported, citing the official, that such measures would go against promises made by the US president during his visit to Kiev earlier in the week to support Ukraine "as long as it takes.
+At the same time, Politico reported, citing Zelenskyy's adviser, that such measures would go against promises made by the US president during his visit to Kiev earlier in the week to support Ukraine "as long as it takes."

 On Monday, Biden made an unannounced visit to the Ukrainian capital of Kiev to hold talks with Zelenskyy and discuss US weapon supplies, among other things.
 During the trip, the US president announced a new package of military aid for Ukraine.